Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 </dependency>
 ```

-You can also access the pakcage at:
+You can also access the package at:
 > https://mvnrepository.com/artifact/com.payquicker/sample-sdk-artifact-id/1.0.0